timfulmer/bigdatahowto/README.md

 Tier implementation.
 In later installments, we will explore an implementation of the above Big Data Design Pattern using the following:

-- Scala Programming Language
+- Java Core Library
-- Play Runtime Environment
+- Play & Scala Runtime Environment
 - SQS for Fault Tolerance and Error Recovery
 - S3 for Long Term Storage
 - ElastiCache for the Input & Read Models